nk-fouque/blog/_posts/2020-05-27-pokemon-openings.md

 {% include figure.html url="/pokemon-openings/season1.png" caption="Pokémon season 1 opening : Pokémon Theme" %}

 #### Graph explanation
-I'll take this first season to clarify the graph for you, for the next openings we will focus on the content So as you can see, I have divided the graph in four lines, which are the four big themes already laid out by this first opening,
+I'll take this first season to clarify the graph for you, for the next openings we will focus on the content.
+So as you can see, I have divided the graph in four lines, which are the four big themes already laid out by this first opening.

 The first one, in blue, is reserved for the **Pokémon** word itself, since it is the most used word in the whole database : 60 occurences out of the 22 openings.